Katheryn^Crisis Clinician

 After traveling for some time, Jacob then enrolled at Prescott College for his Masters in Clinical Mental Health Counseling, with a concentration in Adventure Based Therapy.
 Jacob has been in the crisis field since 2014 and wants to continue to support people in finding adaptive and systemic ways to help them overcome crisis situations.
 He also really likes coffee and exploring outside.

 Riley was born and raised in Houston, Texas, and is an unrepentant Astros fan.
 As an undergraduate, he studied Human Biology at the University of Texas at Austin.
 He obtained a Doctorate in Medicine at the UT Health Science Center at San Antonio, and completed an internship in Psychiatry at the same institution.
-In his practice, Riley has trained in emergency care, inpatient hospitalization, and outpatient care, working with children, adolescents, and adults.
-Riley has extensive experience working with Veterans, seniors, people at risk of or experiencing homelessness, and people living with disabilities.
-Riley is excited to join the Aspen Hope Center as a Crisis Clinician on the Garfield County team.
-In his free time, Riley enjoys hiking, bicycling, and hanging out with his cats.
+In his practice, Riley has trained in emergency care, inpatient hospitalization and outpatient care, working with children, adolescents and adults.
+Riley has extensive experience serving Veterans, seniors, people at risk of or experiencing homelessness and people living with disabilities.
+Riley is excited about his new role as crisis supervisor for Aspen Hope Center.
+In his free time, Riley enjoys hiking, bicycling and hanging out with his cats.